SichangHe/CS401/HW3/README.md

 ### Integration with the Serverless Framework

 I use the image `lucasmsp/serverless:redis` and the deployment files as provided, without changes.
-To set specify the serverless function, I create a ConfigMap in `pyfile-cm.yml`, with a single key named `pyfile`, whose value is my serverless function source code.
+To specify the serverless function, I create a ConfigMap in `pyfile-cm.yml`, with a single key named `pyfile`, whose value is my serverless function source code.
 I also create another ConfigMap in `outputkey-cm.yml` that contains a single key